LARCug/Flipkart-mobile-phone-sales-overview-2023/README.md

 -Price and Rating Relationship:

-1) Mobiles in the ₹30,000 – ₹50,000 range have significantly higher ratings (average 4.38), reflecting better customer satisfaction.
+1)Mobiles in the ₹30,000 – ₹50,000 range have significantly higher ratings (average 4.38), reflecting better customer satisfaction.

 2)Premium phones (>₹100,000) receive the best ratings (average 4.58), likely due to advanced features and quality.
 This means that the top rated mobile are quite expensive(they surpass the average mobile phone selling price)